DeeZem/Superchillin.bundle/README.md

 About
 =====

-Superchillin chnnael for Plex Media Server
+Superchillin channel for Plex Media Server

 System Requirements
 ===================